Skip to Content

 Offer Timelines

-• Fall and Spring Recruiting - Offers should remain open for a minimum of two weeks after the date of the written offer.
+• Fall Recruiting: Offers should remain open for a minimum of two weeks after the date of the written offer.

-• Internship to Full-Time Offers - Employment offers made to students who have recently completed an internship with your company should remain open until September 30 or for two weeks from the date of the written offer, whichever is later.
+• Internship to Full-Time Offers: Employment offers made to students who have recently completed an internship with your company should remain open until September 30th or for two weeks from the date of the written offer, whichever is later.

-• Early Offers/Leadership to Internship Offers - In an accelerated recruiting environment in which students receive a job offer 13 months or more in advance of position start date, the offer should remain open for a reasonable period, commensurate with industry/peer standards.
-Adhering to the Daniels School offer guidelines allows students a sufficient consideration period in order to reduce risk of renege occurrences.
+• Early Offers/Leadership to Internship Offers: In an accelerated recruiting environment in which students receive a job offer 13 months or more in advance of position start date, the offer should remain open for a reasonable period, commensurate with industry/peer standards and student’s request for an extension should be considered reasonably.
+Adhering to the BCS offer guidelines allows students a sufficient consideration period to reduce risk of renege occurrences.

 Additional Employer Guidelines